|DRV8824/DRV8825 stepper motor driver carrier with dimensions.|

 - Module size, pinout, and interface match those of Pololu's A4988 stepper motor driver carriers in most respects (see the bottom of this page for more information)

-Pololu also carry a DRV8824 stepper motor driver carrier that can serve as a direct substitute for the DRV8825 carrier when using lower-current stepper motors.
-The DRV8824 can only deliver up to 0.75 A per coil without a heat sink (1.2 A max with proper cooling), but it has larger current-sense resistors that allow for better microstepping performance than the DRV8825 carrier at low currents.
+Pololu also carry a DRV8825 stepper motor driver carrier that can serve as a direct, higher-power substitute for the DRV8824 carrier.
+The DRV8825 can deliver up to 1.5 A per coil without a heat sink (2.2 A max with sufficient additional cooling).
 The only way to tell Pololu's DRV8824 carrier apart from the DRV8825 carrier is by the markings on the driver IC; if you have a mix of the two, you might consider marking them (there is a blank square on the bottom silkscreen you can use for this).
 For lower-voltage applications, consider Pololu's pin-compatible DRV8834 carrier, which works with motor supply voltages as low as 2.5 V.

-This product ships with all surface-mount components—including the DRV8825 driver IC—installed as shown in the product picture.
+This product ships with all surface-mount components—including the DRV8824 driver IC—installed as shown in the product picture.

 Some unipolar stepper motors (e.g. those with six or eight leads) can be controlled by this driver as bipolar stepper motors.
 For more information, please see the frequently asked questions.
 Unipolar motors with five leads be used with this driver.

-The DRV8825 stepper motor driver carrier ships with one 1×16-pin breakaway 0.1" male header.
+The DRV8824 stepper motor driver carrier ships with one 1×16-pin breakaway 0.1" male header.
 The headers can be soldered in for use with solderless breadboards or 0.1" female connectors.
 You can also solder your motor leads and other connections directly to the board.
-(A version of this board with headers already installed is also available.)

 Caution: Installing the header pins so that the silkscreen side is up and the components are down can limit the range of motion of the trimpot used to set the current limit.
 If you plan on installing the header pins in this orientation, please set the current limit before soldering in the pins.